Alternative name: Crested Hawk-Eagle

 Changeable Hawk-Eagle (Nisaetus limnaeetus)

-Forest and open woodland from sea-level up to 3,300m, hunting over forest edge and clearings.
+Deciduous and evergreen forests, gallery forests, open woodland and savanna from sea-level up to 3,300m, hunting over forest edge and clearings.

-Its nest is made from sticks, placed in a tree.
+The stick nest isplaced in a tree.
 A single greyish-white egg is laid.

 Call: loud, high-pitched ki-ki-ki-ki-ki-ki-ki-ki-kee.